-In some cases, standby generators are not required to have an electrical bond from the neutral to the frame.
-Such so-called “floating neutral generator” applications occur when connecting to a recreational vehicle and connecting to home power where the transfer switch does not switch out the neutral to ground connection.
-When used as a stand-alone floating neutral generator, at least the frame of the generator must be bonded to earth ground.
+In some cases standby generators are not required to have an electrical bond from the neutral to the frame.
+Such so-called "floating neutral generator" applications occur when connecting to a recreational vehicle and connecting to home power where the transfer switch does not switch out the neutral to ground connection.
+When used as a stand-alone floating neutral generator, at least the frame of the generator must to be bonded to earth ground.
 This involves putting a rod into the earth and attaching a ground cable from the rod to the generator frame.
-Standby generators must be connected thorough a transfer switch and must be installed by a qualified electrician in accordance with article 250 of the National Electrical Code.
+Standby generators must be connected thorough transfer switch and must be installed by a qualified electrician in accordance with article 250 of the National Electrical Code.

 What does grounding mean?

 Grounding means the connection of an electrical circuit or equipment to a reference ground, such as the generator’s frame or a ground rod.
-It’s the intentional connection between the neutral wire and the grounding means of the generator, which includes the frame of the generator.
+It's the intentional connection between the neutral wire and the grounding means of the generator, which includes the frame of the generator.
+The term bonding is also used to describe the intentional electrical connection of components such as the gas tank or engine to the frame of the generator.

 For operator safety, the grounding and bonding circuits must provide a low resistance connection and must be capable of conducting a surge of electrical current.

 Rental companies can use a ground/neutral continuity tester for portable generators.
 It tests the integrity of the ground and neutral connections from each of the receptacles to the frame of the generator.
 The test is conducted at a full 10 amperes of current and tests for a resistance of 0.2 ohms or less.
 A panel-mounted meter monitors the current flow.
 Adapters are offered to match all standard receptacles.